-In addition to a monthly subsistence of \$150, the program offers two, three and four-year federal Army ROTC scholarships, up to \$16,000 per year to qualified students.
+In addition to a monthly subsistence of \$150, the program offers two-, three- and four-year federal Army ROTC scholarships up to \$16,000 per year to qualified students.
 IIT offers an excellent incentive package to scholarship winners.
-For further information, call 312.567.7553 or visit the Military Science Office.
+For further information, students should call 312.413.2357 or visit the Department of Military Science.